ramikg/ssl-context-configurator/README.md

 Python's `SSLContext` object – typical in HTTPS connections – is basically a wrapper around the OpenSSL struct `SSL_CTX`.
 Unfortunately, Python does not allow the full SSL/TLS configuration power offered by OpenSSL.

-Through some CPython fun, this library finds the underlying `SSL_CTX` C object in memory, and configures it by calling the OpenSSL function `SSL_CONF_cmd`.
+Through some _ctypes_ fun, this library finds the underlying `SSL_CTX` C object in memory, and configures it by calling the OpenSSL function `SSL_CONF_cmd`.

 ## Prerequisites